huBioinfo/CytoCommunity/README.md

 ## Usage

 CytoCommunity can be utilized through both supervised and unsupervised learning.
-And using CytoCommunity requires five steps:
+You can apply CytoCommunity in the following five steps:

-  1. Constructing the KNN gragh.
+  1. Step0: Constructing the KNN gragh.

-  2. Importing the data acquired from the KNN gragh in step 1.
+  2. Step1: Importing the data acquired from the KNN gragh in 1.

-  3. Performing soft clustering through supervised or unsupervised learning.
+  3. Step2: Performing soft clustering through supervised or unsupervised learning.

-  4. Concensus clustering.
+  4. Step3: Concensus clustering.

-  5. Visualization of the result of clustering.
+  5. Step4: Visualization of the result of clustering.

 ### Unsupervised learning